Back Office: Inventory Reports

 2. Sold Quantity – The amount that the menu item sold.

-3. Popularity % – Percentage of sales of the individual item’s sales vs the total sold quantity.
+3. Popularity – The percentage (%) of the individual item’s sales vs the total sold quantity.

-4. Cost Per UnitFormula = Total Cost / Sold Quantity.
-Understanding the cost of each unit you produce is essential to ensure your business remains profitable.
+4. Avg.
+Cost/Unit – The average cost of each produced unit.
+Understanding this is essential to ensure your business remains profitable.

-5. Sale Price Per UnitFormula = Sales / Quantity (number of units) Sold.
+5. Sale Price/UnitThe value of the formula = Sales / Quantity Sold.

 7. Total Cost – The sum of cost of all items.

-8. Total Revenue – The store’s total income.
-Formula = Selling Price - Discount - Inclusive Tax.
+8. Total Revenue – The store’s total income from the formula = Selling Price – Discount – Inclusive Tax

 11. Menu Item Class – 4 classes based on a category’s profitability and popularity: